tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 ``````````````````````

 Takes two args: ``name pubkey``.
 The ``name`` is an arbitrary local
-identifier for the new storage node (also sometimes called "a
+identifier for the new storage node (also sometimes called "a petname"
-petname").
-The pubkey is the encoded key from a ``node.pubkey`` file
+or "nickname").
+The pubkey is the encoded key from a ``node.pubkey``
-in the storage-server's node directory (with no whitespace).
+file in the storage-server's node directory (with no whitespace).
 For
 example, if ``~/storage0`` contains a storage-node, you might do
 something like this: